lardemua/ros_bridge/README.md

-You can stear the ego vehicle from the commandline by publishing to the topic `/carla/<ROLE NAME>/vehicle_control_cmd`.
+You can stear the vehicle from the commandline by publishing to the topic `/carla/<ROLE NAME>/vehicle_control_cmd`.

-Examples for a ego vehicle with role_name 'ego_vehicle':
+Examples for a vehicle with role_name 'ego_vehicle':